kfgodel/diamond/wiki/sources/constructor-sources_api_guide.md

-# Diamond API for type sources
+# Diamond API for constructor sources
 This doc shows examples of API usage to get constructor instances from different sources